 Security and contingency planning for missionaries and their home churches is often only thought of in the time of crisis.
-Shepherd's Staff manager of ministry security and risk management gives some practical advice about why now may be the time to consider contingency plans and safety practices.
+Tim Dabney, Shepherd’s Staff manager of ministry security and risk management gives some practical advice about why now may be the time to consider contingency plans and safety practices.

 From Joseph to Nehemiah to Paul, the great pillars of faith and our Lord Jesus evaded danger, opted for safe personal practices, and planned ahead in the interest of establishing, preserving, and practicing ministry stewardship.

 Psalm 91 is one of the most poignant prophetic scriptures with regard to God’s protection and provision.

 Verse 7 says “A thousand may fall at your side, and ten thousand at your right hand; but it shall not come near to you.”
 And verse 9 says “Because you have made the Lord, who is my refuge, Even the Most High, your dwelling place, no evil shall befall you, nor shall any plague come near your dwelling.”

 Prior to beginning His public ministry, the Holy Spirit led Jesus in to the wilderness to be tempted by satan.
 The second temptation he put before Jesus was an attempt to entice Him to be reckless with HIs physical safety and ultimately His ministry.
 Satan quoted Psalm 91:11,12 For He shall give His angels charge over you, to keep you in all your ways.
 In their hands they shall bear you up, lest you dash your foot against a stone, to provoke Him to do so.